Chart Color Schemes

 Millmerran is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Millmerran's dwelling structure, as per the latest Census, consisted of 92.1% houses and 7.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
-Home ownership in Millmerran was at 41.4%, with the rest being mortgaged (26.7%) or rented (31.9%).
-The median monthly mortgage repayment was $1,083, lower than Non-Metro Qld's average of $1,655.
-Median weekly rent in Millmerran was $240, compared to Non-Metro Qld's $345.
-Nationally, Millmerran's median monthly mortgage repayment is significantly lower at $1,863 and rents are substantially below the national figure of $375.
+Millmerran's dwelling structures, as per the latest Census, consisted of 92.1% houses and 7.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Millmerran stood at 41.4%, with mortgaged dwellings at 26.7% and rented ones at 31.9%.
+The median monthly mortgage repayment was $1,083, lower than Regional Qld's average of $1,655.
+Median weekly rent in Millmerran was recorded at $240, compared to Regional Qld's $345.
+Nationally, Millmerran's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing